Building Minds of Leaders:

 Choice Neighborhood Initiative New Orleans (Iberville / TREME’)

 The BMOL was contracted to lead the Community Engagement for the Housing Authority of New Orleans and the City of New Orleans.

 The BMOL provided Workforce Development and Job Readiness to residents interested in the opportunity of short term construction or long term employment with Whole Foods.

 Joan Mitchell Foundation/ Joan Mitchell Center

-The BMOL provide Job Readiness Training and Workforce Development to area residents looking for employment in addition to being the Liaison between the Joan Mitchell Foundation and Center with City officials and the Community.
+The BMOL provides Job Readiness Training and Workforce Development to area residents looking for employment in addition to being the liaison between the Joan Mitchell Foundation and Center with City officials and the Community.

 Arts Council Arts Market